 Arriving by sleeper means getting to your destination early, so what do you do with your bags?
 You can often drop luggage off at your hotel, or there are luggage lockers at bigger stations like Edinburgh Waverley, Glasgow and Inverness.
 You can also use a service like Stasher to find somewhere you can pay to leave your bags for a few hours.

 There’s usually a lounge for each section of the train.
-Though if you’re in the middle of the train it’s not obvious which way you should go to get to the nearest one (we ended up spending half an hour waiting in the wrong one as they’re not labelled!).
+Though if you’re in the middle of the train it’s not obvious which way you should go to get to the correct one (we ended up spending half an hour waiting in the wrong one as they’re not labelled!).

 Sleeper cabins passengers can use the lounge car on both Lowland and Highland services, though those in Club/Caledonian Double rooms get priority at busy times.
 And seat passengers can get food delivered.
 Lounges can get very busy when the train is full so it’s advisable to drop your bags in your cabin and head straight there to bag a table.